zzzprojects/learn-orm/tutorials/dapper-rainbow/delete-data.md

 }
 ```

-Let's retrieve all the authors from the database as shown below.
+Let's retrieve all the authors from the database, as shown below.

 ```csharp
 static void Main(string[] args)